 Ibuprofen (eye-bue-PROE-fen), Oxycodone Hydrochloride (ox-i-KOE-done hye-droe-KLOR-ide)

 Treats moderate to severe pain.
-This medicine is a combination of a narcotic pain reliever and a non-steroidal anti-inflammatory drug (NSAID).
+This medicine contains a narcotic pain reliever and an NSAID.

 When This Medicine Should Not Be Used